AylaNetworks/ayla-documentation/src/tech-notes/migrating-a-template-from-development-to-field/index.md

 This tech note helps Ayla Network OEMs migrate templates from development services to field services.

-1. Sign into the Ayla Dashboard of the destiation (field) service, using an `OEM:Admin` user account.
+1. Sign into the Ayla Dashboard of the destination (field) service, using an `OEM:Admin` user account.
 <img src="login.png" width="400" height="271">
 1. Click `OEM Migration` in the left column.
 <img src="oem-migrate.png" width="120" height="337">